 - Food Coloring (Optional)- Please note: If you choose to add food coloring to the salts, less is more.
 Start with just 1 drop and work your way up to the desired color, one drop at a time.
 If you add too much moisture to the salts, this can cause the salts to harden over time.

-All bath salt recipes start off the same way: Pour 2 cups of Epsom salt into a glass bowl.
+All of our homemade bath salts recipes start the same way: Pour 2 cups of Epsom salt into a glass bowl.
 You can certainly use more or less depending on the size of your container.

 Now you can experiment a little bit with fragrance and color.
 Here are some great ones to try…